Faculty & Resident Profiles

 Sae-Eun Schlottke, DDS

 Dr. Sae-Eun Schlottke is a recent graduate of the University of Minnesota, School of Dentistry, Class of 2013, and decided to pursue her studies in Graduate Prosthodontics.
 She was awarded an Undergraduate Achievement Award from the American College of Prosthodontists and is also a member of the National Honor Dental Society, Omicron Kappa Upsilon.
 She served as a student ambassador during her senior year in dental school and promoted careers in dentistry to students with a disadvantaged background throughout Minnesota.
 Her education background includes a Bachelor of Science degree in Science Education in 2004 from Ewha Woman’s University in Seoul, South Korea, and studies in microbiology at the University of Minnesota.
-She enjoys spending time with her husband Duane and her three children, Sung-Jin, Lydia, and Daniel.
+She enjoys spending time with her family.
 Dr. Schlottke is also serving in the United States Air Force as a Captain and plans to practice as an Air Force prosthodontist after she completes her residency program.

 Jessica Andersen, BSc